Morocco

 4. The Saadian Tombs

-These are well worth a visit.
+These were well worth a visit.
 Since the late 1500’s, this area has become home to beautiful mausoleums decorated with colourful patterns, carvings and Arabic scripture for over 60 members of the Saadi Dynasty.
+Incredibly these tombs had been forgotten over time - only rediscovered in 1917.

 Beautiful geometric patterns